-The SB convened eight routine meetings and five extra meetings, of which one was an offsite meeting with the Executive Board (EB).
-The SB members were available for consultation in between scheduled meetings.
-Several ad-hoc meetings were held in 2021 to discuss issues relating to specific topics such as the (potential) impact of COVID-19 on the financial performance and business operations of a.s.r., M&A and the selection and appointment of a new EB member.
+The SB convened eight routine meetings, of which one was an offsite meeting with the Executive Board (EB).
+In addition, the SB convened twenty-five extra meetings relating to the Aegon Transaction, and two delegated SB members held several informal meetings with the EB and the deal team during the negotiations of the Aegon Transaction.
 Regular work meetings were also held in the absence of the EB.
 During these meetings, matters such as the self-evaluation of the SB and the evaluation of the EB members were discussed.

 The SB has a good working relationship with the EB.
 The chair of the SB is in regular contact with the CEO, and several members of the SB are periodically approached outside meetings to give advice on various files.
-The SB as a whole also receives bi-monthly updates, outside meetings, from the EB on various developments within the company, such as business development, (potential) M&A transactions and news relating to COVID-19.
+The SB as a whole also receives bi-monthly updates, outside meetings, from the EB on various developments within the company, such as business development and (potential) M&A transactions.
 For information about the attendance at the board meetings see chapter 5.1.3.

-Review of the overall strategy, including a.s.r.’s long-term value creation and growth in various business areas such as P&C, Disability, Pensions DC, Asset Management, Distribution and Services and also key topics such as sustainability, vitality and digitalisation for customer services.
+Review of the overall strategy, including a.s.r.’s longterm value creation and growth in various business areas such as P&C, Disability, Mortgages, Asset Management, Real estate, Pensions DC, and also key topics such as brand and reputation, sustainability and vitality.

 The M&A landscape in the insurance sector.

 Corporate governance and composition of the SB and EB.

 EB and SB remuneration, including the evaluation of the remuneration policy.

 HR & culture; reports on employee surveys, sustainable employability, Diversity, Equity and Inclusion (DEI), and compliance with the a.s.r. code of conduct.

 Cyber security, innovation and technology developments.